taeastmo/16BMB_manual/docs/source/sample_removal.rst

    2. Ensure all syringe pump valves are open, including the line valve.
    3. Turn the breech clockwise with a crescent wrench to drive the piston down.
    4. Close the line valve of the syrine pump to prevent the piston from raising again due to the weight of the hydraulic oil in the line.
+   5. Lower the locking pin to allow the rotary stage to rotate freely.

 .. figure:: /images/sample_removal/PE_piston_reset.png
    :alt: PE_piston_reset